appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 If you are deploying the Appcircle server for testing purposes, you may use the built-in PostgreSQL deployment.

 For a production-ready setup, it is recommended to configure an external PostgreSQL instance.
-The recommended version is PostgreSQL `12.x`.
+The recommended version is PostgreSQL `12.x`, with a disk size of 40GB.

 To use a external PostgreSQL database, you can follow the steps below: